matter-labs/local-setup/README.md

 To bootstrap zkSync locally, just run:

 ```
-> docker compose up
+> ./start.sh
 ```

 This command will bootstrap three docker containers:
 - Postgres (used as the database for zkSync).
-- Local Geth node (used as L1 for zkSync).
+- Local Reth node (used as L1 for zkSync).
 - zkSync server itself.

 By default, the HTTP JSON-RPC API will run on port `3050`, while WS API will run on port `3051`.